The Ital Reding-Hofstatt

 You will find the rooms on the first floor splendidly and meticulously ornamented with inlaid work and wood panelling.
 On ground floor, the garden hall and the vaulted hall are worth a visit too.

 The Bethlehem House was built in the period during which the Swiss Confederation was founded.
 The brickwork base of the wooden building contains a hall full of frescos from the 16th century.

-- The day pass at Ital Reding-Hofstatt is CHF5 making it the cheapest tourist attraction in Switzerland.
+- The day pass at Ital Reding-Hofstatt is CHF5 making it one of the 5 cheapest tourist Attractions in Switzerland.

 How to get there

 Coming from Zurich, take the A4 in the direction of Küssnacht/ Brunnen, exit at Schwyz and follow the road until you are in Schwyz.